A guide to overseeding and transition turf.

 Non ionic surfactant.

-The addition of a non ionic surfactant is essential to ensure that the SU’s work properly.
-This ensures excellent contact between the leaf and chemical.
-Rate is 0.25% by volume.
+Adding a non-ionic surfactant is essential to ensure that the SUs work well.
+At a rate of 0.25% by volume, this ensures excellent contact between the leaf and the chemical.

-Control of both clumpy ryegrass and tillering crowsfoot is often improved by adding methylated seed oil (MSO) or urea ammonium nitrate (UAN) to sulfonylurea applications.
-These improve penetration and uptake, which is important on older established plants.
+You get better control of clumpy ryegrass and tillering crowsfoot by adding methylated seed oil (MSO) like Voltage MSO or urea ammonium nitrate (UAN) to sulfonylurea applications.
+These improve penetration and chemical uptake on older established plants.